7 August 2024

 New legislation changes for housing associations

-As professionals in housing associations, we understand our primary goal is to provide safe, secure, and high-quality housing for residents.
-The recent UK government legislation requiring social housing managers to be qualified is a significant shift in our sector, demanding immediate attention and action.
+The primary goal of housing associations is to provide safe, secure, and high-quality housing for residents.
+The recent UK government legislation requiring social housing managers to be qualified is a significant shift in the sector, demanding immediate attention and action.

 The New Legislation: What You Need to Know

-The new law mandates that social housing managers obtain specific qualifications to ensure they have the necessary skills and knowledge to manage housing and support residents effectively.
+The amendment to the Social Housing Regulation Bill mandates that social housing managers obtain specific qualifications to ensure they have the necessary skills and knowledge to manage housing and support residents effectively.
 This initiative aims to raise the standard of service delivery across the sector.

 What This Means for Managers

-If you're currently in a managerial position without the required qualifications, this legislation presents both a challenge and an opportunity.
-The challenge is clear: you'll need to undergo training to meet these new standards.
-This could involve enrolling in accredited courses, passing exams, and engaging in continuing professional development (CPD) activities regularly.
+Anyone in a managerial position without the required qualifications if affected by this legislation, and it presents both a challenge and an opportunity.
+The challenge is clear: training maybe required to meet these new standards but provides an opportunity for continuous professional development (CPD).

 The Consequences of Non-Compliance